JachymT/a-level-cs-blog/Algorithms and programming/2.2/2.2.2/Notes.md

 ## Performance modelling
 Performance modelling / testing evaluates a system's behaviour and uses that knowledge to improve it.
 It does this by approxmiating using aproximations and simulations.
-Mathematical tests, rather than in feild test, reduce costs, time and safety risks.
+Mathematical tests, rather than in feild tests, reduce costs, time, resources and safety risks.

 Provides a cheaper and easier method of testing, since it can be done before the final system is fully implemented (or using a scaled down or hypothetical version of the system).
 This means the results can also be monitered more closely, rather than testing thousands of connections at once.
 Image a plane.